apache/pulsar/site2/docs/admin-api-namespaces.md

 </Tabs>
 ````

-#### Get configured message-rate for replicator
+#### Get configured message-rate for replicators

-It shows configured message-rate for the namespace (topics under this namespace can dispatch this many messages per second)
+It shows the configured message-rate for the namespace (topics under this namespace can dispatch this many messages per second)

 ````mdx-code-block
 <Tabs groupId="api-choice"